KingSora/OverlayScrollbars/README.md

      * If a tuple is provided you can customize the `timeout` and the `maxWait` in milliseconds.
      * If a single number customizes only the `timeout`.
      *
-     * If the `timeout` is `0`, a debounce still exists. (its executed via `requestAnimationFrame`).
+     * If the `timeout` is `0`, a debounce still exists (and is done via `requestAnimationFrame` instead of `setTimeout`).
      */
     debounce: [timeout: number, maxWait: number] | number | null;
     /**
      * HTML attributes which will trigger an update if they're changed.
-     * Basic attributes like `id`, `class`, `style` etc. are always observed and doesn't have to be added explicitly.
+     * Basic attributes like `id`, `class`, `style` etc. are always observed and don't have to be added explicitly.
      */
     attributes: string[] | null;
-    // A function which makes it possible to ignore a content mutation or null if nothing shall be ignored.
+    // A function which makes it possible to ignore a content mutation or null if nothing should be ignored.
     ignoreMutation: ((mutation: MutationRecord) => any) | null;
   };
   // Customizes the overflow behavior per axis.